Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 plugin to your Nuxt project:

-Finally, you'll need to add @nuxtjs/sanity
+Finally, add @nuxtjs/sanity

-as a "build module" in your Nuxt configuration:
+as a build module in your Nuxt configuration:

-To begin, we'll update the index
+To begin, update the index

 ).
 In pages/index.vue